gdcc/ct.gdcc.io/index.md

 ## Where are the images?

+You can find the our images here:

 - Docker Hub: <https://hub.docker.com/u/gdcc>
 - GitHub Container Registry (GHCR): <https://github.com/orgs/gdcc/packages?ecosystem=container>

-That said, to actually make use of the images and understand how they are tagged, you are encouraged to read the Container Guide, either from the [latest](https://guides.dataverse.org/en/latest/container/) release or a [preview](https://preview.guides.gdcc.io/en/develop/container/) of the next release of Dataverse.
+That said, to actually make use of the images and understand how they are tagged, you are encouraged to read the [Container Guide](https://guides.dataverse.org/en/latest/container/).
+You can also [preview](https://preview.guides.gdcc.io/en/develop/container/) the guide for the next release.

 ## Working group meetings